The Holidays are Here!

 Years from now, when we look back on our holiday seasons, I doubt we will fondly remember all of the administrative work we did for the holidays.
 What we will probably remember is the whole family presently gathering together, just to be together.

 2. Savor The Simple Things

 One of my greatest goals is to be able to savor without requiring perfection.
 In the middle of a messy room, with a huge to-do list on the fridge and the clock counting down; savor a hug with my daughter, a quiet prayer or even a piece of chocolate that is all my own.
 As long as we chase the perfect circumstances in order to savor, we will be robbed of many lovely moments.
-The source of the power to savor, is gratitude.
+The source of the power to savor is gratitude.
 Gratitude despite unmet expectations and pretty circumstances.
 The key?
 Being intentional and prayerful.
-Ask the Lord to give you a heart to see all the lovely moments.
+Ask the Lord to give you the heart to see all the lovely moments.
 Intentionally look for these moments; write them down, tell your spouse about them.
 Choose the headlines of your day throughout this holiday season.

 3. Conquer Social Media

 Have you ever timed how long you spend on social media in a day?
 I have, and it wasn’t pretty; it was like a slap in the face.
 Doing this constant, “I have a minute to breath, I’ll quickly check my feed” takes away your minute to breath.
 All those little moments spent scrolling add up, but more than that, it forces you to multi-task.
 It’s proven that people are less effective when they multi-task, but that isn’t limited to physical activities.